It is still common to come across a lot of clients who haven’t made Wills for a number of reasons.

 Planning your will

 The lack of thought about making a Will or having a hastily drafted Will during your lifetime can also cause difficulties on your death.
 It is an emotional and stressful time for the relatives you leave behind so you don’t want to give them the headache of an inappropriately drafted Will or having to pay more taxes than they should have to had more time been invested in the process.
 Even worse can be a situation where a person dies without leaving a Will and their estate has to pass to certain family members under the rules of intestacy which would have gone against their written or spoken wishes in life.
 Relatives who the deceased hardly knew or disliked can inherit as against those individuals who were close to the deceased.
-I have seen this situation on several occasions and I know how much heartache it can cause.
+This does occasionally happen and can cause much heartache.

-An intestate estate can be rectified if the statutory beneficiaries agree to forgo some or all their inheritance under a Deed of Variation or Family Arrangement, but I personally have rarely seen this happen in my working career.
+An intestate estate can be rectified if the statutory beneficiaries agree to forgo some or all their inheritance under a Deed of Variation or Family Arrangement, but this is a rare occurrence.
 If somebody does feel that they are entitled to a share of an intestate estate and if a Deed of Variation is not an option, they can of course make a claim against the deceased’s estate, but this may not be successful and could cost them personally, both emotionally and financially.

 The bottom line is that we should not see having a Will as an afterthought but as an important document which will probably need amending and updating as we travel through life.